“A Christian Martyr”

 Stearns was eulogized, praised in state proclamations, and honored with a funeral that had an attendance rivaling the popular annual Amherst College Commencement.

 Important for this project is that Stearns was a close friend of Austin Dickinson, Dickinson’s brother.
 His death hit very close to home in the Dickinson household.
 Dickinson wrote four letters that mention Frazar Stearns, which we will discuss below.
 She might have attended the ceremony, in which the 21st Regiment gave the Confederate cannon to Amherst College, at which her father presided.
 Scholars also speculate that this particular death might have propelled Dickinson into contacting Thomas Wentworth Higginson about her poetry and possible publication, which happened in in mid-April, the following month.
+There is much to explore about it.

 “The meeting of ‘Marine Monsters’”